Sore throat | Mate korokoro

 Key points about sore throats

 Some sore throats are caused by bacteria, most commonly Streptococcus (often known as 'strep throat').
 Children and young people at risk of rheumatic fever require treatment with antibiotics for 10 days to prevent rheumatic fever.
-Read more about strep throat
+Read more about strep throat.

 Other conditions that can cause a sore throat include:

-People at higher risk of rheumatic fever
+When to get help if you are at higher risk of rheumatic fever

 For people at higher risk of rheumatic fever, it is very important that a sore throat is always checked early by a nurse or GP.
 This is because untreated strep throat can cause rheumatic fever and heart damage for life.